danecando/jquery.shiptime/README.md

 shipping-time
 =============

-Shipping Time is a jQuery plugin that displays the time until the shipping cut off for your eCommerce website.
+Shipping Time is a jQuery application that displays the time until the shipping cut off for your eCommerce website.
 You can also configure it to show estimated delivery dates based on user location.

 The output looks like this:
 Order within 2 hrs 4 mins to ship Today